 Potential for Cookie-Cutter Approaches

-Some agencies rely too heavily on templates and standardised approaches.
+Some agencies rely too heavily on templates and standard approaches.
 If they’re not careful, your marketing might end up looking and sounding like everyone else’s.

 The Hybrid Approach: Getting the Best of Both Worlds

-Smart companies are increasingly realizing they no longer have to pick one.
-There are lots of successful companies from Perth that takes a hybrid approach to the internal / external dimensions.
+Smart companies are increasingly realising that they no longer have to pick one.
+There are many successful companies from Perth that take a hybrid approach to the internal/external dimensions.

-You would potentially hire one marketing coordinator internally to manage day-to-day communications and coordination, but work with a specialised agency on strategy and execution.
+You would potentially hire one marketing coordinator internally to manage day-to-day communication and coordination but work with a specialist agency on strategy and execution.
 This is a way that you get the internal, internal control and external expertise, but without all the overhang of a massive team.

 How to Spot the Right Agency Partnership